-We are open to current University of Alaska or Alaska Pacific University students, staff, and faculty.
+As of April 4, 2022, the library is open to the general public in addition to current University of Alaska or Alaska Pacific University students, staff, and faculty.

-In addition, anyone can print at the library with a copy/print card.
+In addition, APU students, staff, and faculty, and members of the community can print at the library with a copy/print card.
 These cards are available for purchase from the vending machine across from the Main Circulation Desk or the Value Transfer Station in the Copy Room.

 Printing defaults to double-sided, black-and-white printing.
 You can also select single-sided and/or color printing.